nxbt/dungeon-game/README.md

 ##TODO low priority:
 * Finish adding effects to equipables.
 * Add pathing around entities.
-* Find Artist
+* Find artist
 * Add more enemies
 * Flesh out backstory
-* Lighting using a similar algorithm to visibility polygons (reqs visibility polygons).
+* Lighting using a similar algorithm to visibility polygons.
-* Add "Sounds" that characters can "hear".
+* Add "sounds" that characters can "hear".